arnegroskurth/Redfish/README.md

 ## Building & Running ##

-There is a makefile in the project root to enable an easy building process.
+There is a makefile in the project root to enable an easy building process in a linux environment.

 ```
 cd {PROJECT_DIR}